 Expedition Leader – Rune Gjeldnes

 Rune is amongst many things an amazing and very experienced polar region explorer, speed flier and a friend.
-He is the first and only person to cross the Arctic, Antarctic and Greenland solo in a set of expeditions called the Longest March.

 He was joint expedition leader with David Hempleman-Adams on the Antarctic expedition in 2015, and was the person to invite me to join the expedition to the North Pole.